stpbmb/vinco/windsurf_docs/projectBrief.md

 # Vinco - Project Brief

 ## Project Overview
 Vinco is a comprehensive wine production management system built with Django.
-The application serves as an end-to-end solution for managing vineyard operations, harvest tracking, and wine production processes.
+The application serves as an end-to-end solution for managing vineyard operations, harvest tracking, wine production processes, inventory control, and sales operations.

 ## Core Functionality